Government procurement: Angola

 Public-Private Partnerships in Angola.
 The Public Procurement Law repealed Law No. 7/96 of 16 February 1996 and Decree No. 40/05 of 8 June 2005.
 Public expenditure, the provision of services, the leasing and acquisition of goods, and public works contracts regulated through the Public Procurement Law.

 Argentina

 Argentina has observer status with respect to the Government Procurement Agreement.

 Australia

 The Australian government's procurement activity is governed by the Commonwealth Procurement Rules and overseen by the Department of Finance.
 The rules were revised on 1 January 2018.
 States and territories also have their own procurement policies and legislation.

 Bahrain

 The Tender Board of the Kingdom of Bahrain, based in Manama, regulates procurement and undertakes procurement activity for the kingdom's public bodies.
 The Board was established in 2003 under the directives of His Majesty King Hamad bin Isa Al Khalifa.

 Bahrain has observer status with respect to the Government Procurement Agreement.

 Bangladesh

+The Cabinet Committee on Public Purchase (সরকারী ক্রয় সংক্রান্ত মন্ত্রিসভা কমিটি) is the Bangladesh government's highest decision-making body regarding public procurement.

 The Swiss Challenge system is utilised in Bangladesh to procure infrastructure development through public-private partnerships.